The wolf Personality

 The Wolf Personality Requires Loyalty

 Wolves are facially expressive and readily communicate their emotional states with body language.
-They work hard at developing their social relationships, although unlike their cousin the dog they are quick to anger when they sense threats to the social order.
-When confrontations occurs, they sometimes react suddenly and violently, barking displeasure at offending subordinates.
+They work hard at developing their social relationships, although -- unlike their cousin the dog -- they are quick to anger when they sense threats to the social order.
+When confrontations occur, they sometimes react suddenly and violently, barking displeasure at offending subordinates.
 Close companions know to avoid their biting tongue until they resume their normal gregarious behavior.

 The Wolf Personality's Career

 Wolves are intensely ambitious and never shy from hard work.
-Socially adept, they function well in leadership and management roles as well as in jobs requiring vision and strength of character.
+Socially adept, they function well in leadership and management roles as well as jobs requiring vision and strength of character.
 Being a natural motivator, their instinctive understanding of group dynamics serves them well in goal-oriented tasks.